 Rebates for PPE, property taxes and energy bills

-On November 16, businesses in modified Stage 2 regions (control or lockdown) can apply for rebates to help with fixed costs, such as property tax and energy bills.
+Businesses that are, or were, required to shut down or significantly restrict services due to provincial public health measures can apply for rebates to help with fixed costs, such as PPE, property tax and energy bills.
 Find out if your business is eligible.

 Affordable electricity bills

 As of 12:00 a.m. on January 1, 2021, customers who pay time-of-use or tiered electricity rates, including households, farms and small businesses, will be charged the off-peak rate of 8.5 cents/kWh, 24 hours a day, seven days a week.

 This temporary emergency rate relief will be in effect for 28 days to support households and businesses impacted by covid 19 public health restrictions.
 Customers will automatically see this lower rate applied to their bills.